Entropy Constraints for Ground Energy Optimization: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Matt Hastings for bringing the paper \cite{Poulin2011} to our attention.
+We would like to thank Matt Hastings for bringing the paper \cite{Poulin2011} to our attention as well as an anonymous referee for multiple comments that improved the paper.
 HF acknowledges funding from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee EP/X032051/1.
 OF acknowledges funding by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716).
 SOS acknowledges support from the UK Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/W524141/1.